Next Start

 To learn more, check out our list of 13 things that can damage car paint.

 When it comes to preserving your car’s paint, prevention is key.
-Taking steps to care for your vehicle’s finish now can save you from costly repairs in the future.
+Taking steps to care for your vehicle’s finish now can save you from costly repairs in the future with a refinish technician.
 Plus, if you ever plan on selling your car or trading it in, you’ll be able to preserve its value and visual appeal.

 Whenever possible, it’s best to park in a covered area.
 As mentioned, the sun’s rays can be incredibly damaging to a car’s paint, so finding covered parking, whether it’s in a carport, garage or even under a tree is always a good idea.
 If you do park under a tree, just be sure to watch out for bird droppings, as they can damage your paint.

-Sticking to a regular wash schedule is one of the best things you can do to to prevent sun damage on car and environmental damage.
+Sticking to a regular wash schedule is one of the best things you can do to prevent sun and environmental damage on a car.
 Car owners who do not wash their vehicle on a regular basis will not only have a dirty vehicle, but they are likely to accumulate micro dirt, which becomes embedded in the car’s finish.

 Every few weeks, run your car through the car wash or wash it yourself.
 If you do decide to take the DIY route, be sure to use the right products—never simply grab a rag and dish soap from the kitchen!